The dynamics of unsteady frictional slip pulses

 In addition, while the theory does not separately predict the general nonlinear dynamics of $\dot{L}(t)$ and $\dot{c}_{\rm p}(t)$ along the line, their ratio is given as $\dot{L}(t)/\dot{c}_{\rm p}(t)\=(dc^{\mbox{ {(0)}}}_{\rm p}[L(t)]/dL(t))^{-1}$.
-Finally, Eq.~\eqref{eq:solution} may be viewed as an equation of motion for unsteady pulses, where their velocity $c_{\rm p}(t)$ instantaneously follows $L(t)$.
+Finally, ~\eqref{eq:solution} may be viewed as an equation of motion for unsteady pulses, where their velocity $c_{\rm p}(t)$ instantaneously follows $L(t)$.
 This interpretation bears similarities to the equation of motion of ordinary cracks in bulk materials, where the crack's tip is viewed as a massless defect whose velocity instantaneously follows the crack length~\cite{Freund1998}.

 The numerical support to the theory, as presented above, employed a generic rate-and-state dependent friction law and anti-plane symmetry conditions.
 We have no obvious reasons to expect any major/qualitative differences in the theoretical picture once different rate-and-state dependent friction laws (or frictional constitutive parameters) and in-plane symmetry conditions are considered.
 Yet, future work should test the emerging picture in a wider range of physical situations.
+Interestingly, the results presented in~\cite{brantut2019stability} for a thermal pressurization constitutive relation indicate that unsteady slip pulses (when they are excited, and not expanding crack-like rupture) are related to the corresponding family of steady-state pulse solutions, similarly to our findings.
+The thermal pressurization results also indicate the relevance of the emerging picture to strongly weakening frictional interfaces, as well as to interfaces in which self-healing pulses do not depend on aging in stationary contact.

-In general, knowledge of the interfacial constitutive relation (friction law) allows one to come up with concrete predictions for unsteady pulse dynamics, which can be experimentally tested (e.g.~in laboratory experiments).
+In general, knowledge of the interfacial constitutive relation (friction law) may allow one to come up with concrete predictions for unsteady pulse dynamics, which can be experimentally tested (e.g., in laboratory experiments).
+Future work should also address extensions of the present theory to inhomogeneous driving stresses.

 Finally, in a broader context, the theory of the dynamics of unsteady slip pulses in frictional systems contributes to our general understanding of the dynamics of nonlinear spatially-extended dissipative systems.
 This particularly pertains to the reduced-dimensionality description in terms of a two coarse-grained dynamical variables, such as $L(t)$ and $c_{\rm p}(t)$, whose dynamics are controlled by a single slow unstable mode.
 Such a theoretical picture bears some similarities to the dynamics of equilibrium first-order phase transitions, such as solidification~\cite{lifschitz1983physical}, involving the formation of critical nuclei and front propagation in which a stable phase invades an unstable one (e.g.~crystal growth in the solidification problem).
 In such cases, the dynamics are also dominated by a single slow unstable mode, which corresponds to the size of the growing nucleus.